WestDRI/visualizethis/content/data2.md

+### NDVI colour map

+If you like, you can use [the blue-to-brown-to-green NDVI colour map](../../ndvi.json.gz) covering the values from -1 to +1.

 ### Loading the data in Python

 To read VTK files in Python, you can use the official [VTK Python library](https://pypi.org/project/vtk), as